Tubthumper: Signing to a major label

 The group's decision to sign with a major record label caused a huge upheaval in Chumbawamba's fan base, with many of their older fans feeling the band had trivialised all that they had stood for in signing to EMI.
 The band was targeted by many as being sell-outs and hypocrites, after having been sternly do-it-yourself for their fifteen-year history up until that point.

 The band defended their decision on their official FAQ page, issuing a statement that read, in part: "We signed to EMI/Universal not because we'd been co-opted into the 'If you can't beat capitalism ... join it' school of thought, but because experience had taught us that in a capitalist environment almost every record company operates on capitalist principles.
 Our previous record label One Little Indian didn't have the evil symbolic significance of EMI BUT they were completely motivated by profit.
 Our [Chumbawamba's] position was that whoever we signed with would want us not for our ideas but for the potential profit, so we'd battle for a contract where we still had autonomy."

-Chumbawamba's decision to sign with a major record label prompted the release of the extended play, Bare Faced Hypocrisy Sells Records - The Anti-Chumbawamba EP, by several of their contemporaries in 1998.
+Chumbawamba's decision to sign with a major record label prompted the release of the extended play, Bare Faced Hypocrisy Sells Records – The Anti-Chumbawamba EP, by several of their contemporaries in 1998.
 The release included contributions from The Chineapple Punks, Riot/Clone, Anxiety Society, Love, Chips & Peace, Oi Polloi, Bus Station Loonies, and Wat Tyler.
+Its title was inspired by Chumbawamba's debut album Pictures of Starving Children Sell Records.